joaogcpereira/Prism/prism-platform/README.md

 - **On demand:** `az containerapp job start -g <rg> -n prism-connectors` (then `prism-scoring`).
 - **Logs:** Container Apps → each job → Execution history → Console.
 For retention, wire a Log Analytics workspace to the environment (recommended for production).
-- **New version:** the pipeline rebuilds and redeploys on push.
-By hand: `az acr build … -t prism-connectors:v2 …` then `az containerapp job update --image …`.
 - **The connectors job has no artificial timeout** - Graph throttling can legitimately stretch a full per-device sweep, so the only ceiling is the job's `replicaTimeout` (24h in the Bicep).